 - The Group Selector: Route Planning works on Tasks from a single Group at a time.
 Use the Group dropdown to select the Group of interest.

 - The Optimize button: Allows you to optimize routes.
 You can choose a variety of options such as optimizing all Tasks, or Tasks within a chosen route.

 - Create New Route initializes a new route without any Tasks

 - Save/Save & Name: Save saves the current configuration of Tasks and Routes for the given date without publishing changes.
-This configuration will be shown the next time Route Planning interface is bought-up for this date.
+This configuration will be shown the next time the Route Planning interface is bought-up for this date.
 Save & Name lets you save the current state with a name so that it can be compared to other saved configurations by using the Snapshot feature.

 - Publish Tasks & Routes makes the changes made in the Route Planning session, permanent.
 The Dashboard for the given date in Route mode should reflect the changes made in Route Planning.

 - Brief Mode Route Planning’s brief mode allows the schedulers to look at the team members’ routes concisely.
 It helps planning numerous routes and their tasks conveniently, enabling drag-drop experience and showing critical task information upfront.

 - Expand All and Collapse All Expand All allows you to expand the team members’ routes, making all the contained tasks visible to the user.
 It opens all the routes so that you have a comprehensive view of a given day in the left panel, and all your routes/tasks are visible on the map.
 As apparent by its name, Collapse All does the reverse.

 - The Route Sidebar: Contains a set of Route Cards and (child) Task Cards that details route and Task configurations.